NationalAssociationOfRealtors/block_r_provisioner/README.md

 - `kafka.service` - systemd service for Kafka
 - `invoke.sh` - used to modify contents of the edger for testing
+- `list_channels.sh` - lists the channels that the peer is subscribed to
 - `query.sh` - used to inspect the contents of the ledger during testing
 - `zookeeper.service` - systemd service for Zookeeper